rsdoiel/antenna/archives/2025/science_and_technology_2025.27.md

 ## Anubis guards gates against hordes of LLM bot crawlers

-date: 2025-07-09, updated: 2025-07-09, from: The Register (UK I.T.
+date: 2025-07-09, updated: 2025-07-10, from: The Register (UK I.T.
 News)

-<h4>Using proof of work to block the web-crawlers of &#39;AI&#39; companies</h4> <p>Anubis is a sort of CAPTCHA test, but flipped: instead of checking visitors are human, it aims to make web crawling prohibitively expensive for companies trying to feed their hungry LLM bots.…</p>
+<h4>Using proof of work to block the web-crawlers of &#39;AI&#39; companies</h4> <p><strong>Updated</strong>  Anubis is a sort of CAPTCHA test, but flipped: instead of checking visitors are human, it aims to make web crawling prohibitively expensive for companies trying to feed their hungry LLM bots.…</p>

 <br>